-Most requirements processes mandate that requirements are traced from high level concepts such as Business Drivers, Visions and Goals down to the parts of Components that implement them.
-For many projects this is an intractable problem because much of the information lives in a set of heterogeneous tools such as word processor documents, spread sheets, diagram tools, corporate presentation tools and more.
-Some project managers attempt to solve the problem by creating a spread sheet that acts as a register of all the disparate information but the management of this file takes up considerable project resources and is almost impossible to keep up to date.
-With Enterprise Architect there is the ability to model all of this project information in the one tool and to create easy to maintain and analyzable traces between all the elements from an organization's mission statement right down to the level of programming code if required.
+Most Requirement processes mandate that Requirements are traced from high level concepts such as Business Drivers, Visions and Goals down to the parts of Components that implement them.
+For many projects this is an intractable problem because much of the information lives in a set of heterogeneous tools such as word processor documents, spreadsheets, diagram tools, corporate presentation tools and more.
+Some Project Managers attempt to solve the problem by creating a spreadsheet that acts as a register of all the disparate information but the management of this file takes up considerable project resources and the file is almost impossible to keep up to date.
+With Enterprise Architect there is the ability to model all of this project information in the one tool and to create easy-to-maintain and analyzable traces between all the elements, from the organization's mission statement right down to the level of programming code, if required.

 Visualizing Traces in diagrams

 Regardless of whether you have entered the project’s Requirements using a diagram, using a text-based tool such as the Specification Manager, or by importing them from another tool, viewing the requirement traces in a diagram gives an easily understood view of their relationships.
 The diagrams can be created easily by dragging and dropping elements from the Browser window, or automatically by using the 'Insert Related Elements' option.
 This function can be configured and used to draw a graph of elements to any depth, and can be restricted to selected types of element and connector.
 It is a powerful productivity tool in a team environment, and even modelers with deep knowledge of the domain and the repository are surprised at the connections that are displayed in the diagrams.